zhqingit/BPP/README.md

+Updated to work with python3.9+ and output a file of the user's choosing

 # BPP - branch point prediction
 BPP is a method that can identify branch point based on only the intron sequence.